This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 Wise’s co-founder, Taavet Hinrikus, elaborated on the company’s strategic focus during an AMA on Reddit:

-In the context mentioned, “non-remittance” refers to cross-border money transfers sent by white-collar expats, retirees, or students rather than typical blue-collar migrants.
-As a result, Wise’s average sent amount is much higher than that of remittance startups such as WorldRemit and Remitly.
+Consistent with that different customer mix, Wise’s average sent amount is much higher than that of remittance startups such as WorldRemit and Remitly.

 However, it is much smaller than the average transaction amount of the majority of large banks (Wells Fargo is a special case – see here why):